With a Status Card, you may be eligible for therapy paid for by the NIHB program.

 - Anger Management

-What these approaches share in common is a thoughtful, compassionate counsellor working in partnership with you to develop a treatment plan that best suits your needs.
+What these approaches share in common is a thoughtful, compassionate counsellor working in partnership with you to develop a course of therapy that best suits your needs.

 What kind of counselling is covered?
-The government is not specific; however, the development of a treatment plan is an ongoing partnership between you and the therapist.
+The government is not specific; however, your counselling experience is an ongoing partnership between you and the therapist.
 TFEC carefully works to match a counsellor to your needs.
 “The mental health counselling benefit operates as part of a continuum of mental wellness programs provided by Indigenous Services Canada.”

 Are mental health counselling costs under NIHB covered for all who identify as First Nations?